 His first short film, Quand on est amoureux c'est merveilleux, won the Grand Prize at the Gérardmer Fantasy Film Festival.
 In 2004, he directed his debut feature film, The Ordeal, starring Laurent Lucas and Jackie Berroyer.
-It was selected at Cannes International Critics' Week in 2005, after which this genre film was ranked as a cult classic for specialists in the horror genre.
+It was selected at La Semaine de la Critique - Cannes in 2005, after which this genre film was ranked as a cult classic for specialists in the horror genre.

 In 2007, he made Vinyan in Thailand, starring Emmanuelle Béart and Rufus Sewell, which was presented in the Official Selection at the Venice International Film Festival in 2008.
 In 2014, his thriller Colt 45 was released, with Gérard Lanvin and Joey Starr in the lead roles.

 Fabrice du Welz went on to make his first American film, Message from the King, in 2015, produced by David Lancaster (Drive, Whiplash).
 The film was shot in Los Angeles and stars Luke Evans, Chadwick Bosemen, Teresa Palmer, and Alfred Molina.
-It was presented at TIFF in September 2016.
+It was presented at TIFF (Toronto International Film Festival) in September 2016.